 Request for a leave of absence

 In line with the Trust's SW12 Attendance Policy, only exceptional circumstances warrant a leave

 of absence.
 Please complete this form and submit it to reception at your child's academy.

+ricase complete this form and submit it to reception at your child's deaderny.

 Academy:

 Name of child(ren):

 Class:

-Dates (inclusive): From: To:
+Dates (inclusive): From: То:

 Please state the reasons for the request: You may submit a covering letter.

 Name of parent(s) submitting request:

 Signature:

 For academy use:

 Current attendance:

-Authorised: Unauthorised :
+Authorised: Unauthorised •

 Date parent(s) informed / letter sent:

 SLT sign-off: Name: